ahrekar/bacon-install/README.md

 	display any posts whose content matches the search query.
 This includes all matches to post content, post tags, or post user ID.

-4. Anywhere a user ID appears, the user ID should be a link to a user profile page.
+4. XXXXXXXXXXXXXAnywhere a user ID appears, the user ID should be a link to a user profile page.

-5. The user profile page should include all information in the Profile class.
+5. XXXXXXXXXXXXXThe user profile page should include all information in the Profile class.
 Any email addresses or Web URL’s should be working links.

-6. The user profile page should show a default “anonymous” photo (much like Facebook blue silhouette or the Twitter “egg” avatar).
+6. XXXXXXXXXXXXXThe user profile page should show a default “anonymous” photo (much like Facebook blue silhouette or the Twitter “egg” avatar).
 For now, we will only display a default photo.
 	Eventually (not part of this assignment), we will add the